Become a Counselor in Florida

 The master’s program in mental health counseling or a related field should consist of at least 60 semester hours of clinical and didactic instruction.
 Furthermore, a minimum of three semester hours of graduate-level coursework in each of the following content areas should be completed:

-In addition to the master’s program coursework, Florida LMHC licensure requires the completion of an eight-hour course on laws and rules, a two-hour course on prevention of medical errors, a three-hour course on HIV and AIDs, and a two-hour course on domestic violence—all of which may be obtained from board-approved providers.
+In addition to the master’s program coursework, Florida LMHC licensure requires the completion of an eight-hour course on laws and rules, a three-hour course on HIV and AIDs, a two-hour course in domestic violence and a two-hour course on domestic violence within six months of licensure—all of which may be obtained from board-approved providers.

 In addition to the coursework listed above, LMHC licensure applicants should complete at least 1,000 hours of university-sponsored supervised clinical practicum, internship, or field experience.
 This experience may not be used to satisfy the post-master’s clinical experience requirement, sometimes also referred to as “supervision.”
 For more on supervision, see below.

 LMHC licensure in Florida requires two years of post-master’s supervised experience under the supervision of an LMHC or equivalent.
-This must consist of at least 1,500 hours of providing psychotherapy face to face with clients and should be accrued in no less than 100 weeks.
-At least 100 hours of those 1,500 should be provided by the RMHCI.
+During this time, counselors are considered Registered Mental Health Counselor Interns (RMHCI).
+Supervised experience must consist of at least 1,500 hours of providing psychotherapy face to face with clients and should be accrued in no less than 100 weeks.
 Additionally, there should be at least one hour of supervision every two weeks and at least one hour every 15 hours of psychotherapy.
 Each hour of group supervision must alternate with an hour of individual supervision, which may actually include up to two RMHCIs for each supervisor.

 Florida LMHC licensure requires a passing score on the National Clinical Mental Health Counseling Examination (NCMHCE).
 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
 It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
 It is administered by the National Board for Certified Counselors.